 Learning how to live as an artist – Stuart Bush Studio Notes It feels like it has taken me a long time to work out what I think is important and to trust myself.
 When it comes to sharing my errors and experiences, I want to be an open book.
 There is a lot to learn from small discoveries, successful experiments and breakthroughs, in the studio, in life and from a positive personal outlook.
 There is also stuff that I wish someone had shared with me.
 I use to hate making mistakes.
 However, now, my perspective on how to live as an artist has turned full circle.
 I am grateful… Read More »Learning how to live as an artist

-Often when I turn on the shower and step in, I turn on a shower of thoughts.
+Dreaming about success Often when I turn on the shower and step in, I turn on a shower of thoughts and start dreaming.
 I’m not sure why it happens in the shower, but I think it is a favourable place to be flooded with thoughts and ideas.
 My mind also, unfortunately, wanders when I am painting.
 Over time, I have realised I have become a professional daydreamer.
-This is the wrong time and the wrong place to be imagining the future.
+This is the wrong time and the wrong place to be dreaming about success and imagining the future.
 I feel the need to gain some self-mastery of my busy creative mind.
 I used to think dreaming about the future was my reward for… Read More »Dreaming about success